AbdallaAlhag/Blogger/README.md

     ✅ Add comments count to PostCard components
     ✅ Add TinyMCE editor to create blog
-    ✅ slight problem directing to create blog page from public and also when publishing the articles ✅ Added cookies instead of local storage to ease transfering of local storage between public and private client ✅ Check out authorID in form for create blog post ✅ Fix post format html bug from TinyMCE editor
+    ✅ slight problem directing to create blog page from public and also when publishing the articles ✅ Added cookies instead of local storage to ease transferring of local storage between public and private client ✅ Check out authorID in form for create blog post ✅ Fix post format html bug from TinyMCE editor
-    ✅ Fix image upload bug, saved it from my server: http://localhost:3000/uploads/ Probably change that later ❌ Allow users to edit their own posts
+    ✅ Fix image upload bug, saved it from my server: http://localhost:3000/uploads/ Probably change that later ✅ Create edit and unpublish button after authenticating user and user id = author id ✅ Patch publish for a post
-    ❌ work on publishing features
+    ✅ Allow users to edit their own posts
-    ❌ Add animation to artciles like slide in
+    ❌ Create an all blogs page with user's own posts regardless of publish status ❌ Add publish button and try to combine it with unpublish ❌ Add animation to articles like slide in
     ❌ Add tags?
+    ❌ update loading and error states in article, blog, home pages

-# Monorepop set up:
+# Monorepo set up:

     -Installing dependencies (yarn install or npm install).
     -Running the development server (turbo run dev).